HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_admin_common_forcing_ssl.md

     6. Click **Apply**, and then click **OK**.

-5. To secure LTPA tokens, complete the following steps:
+5.  **Optional**: To secure LTPA tokens, complete the following steps:

     1. From the WebSphere Application Server Integrated Solutions Console, expand **Security**, and then click **Global security**.